IndomieGorengSatu/Mie/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## Mountains aren't just funny, they are hill areas